taro-nakajima/NMschool_2021_handson_HRC_day2/README.md

     * the whole dispersion relation.
     * a magnified view near (0,0,1) to see if the energy gap exists or not.

+Please make a ppt presentation in each group.